Recovery House Licensing

 Upcoming Licensure Program for Recovery Houses

 The Pennsylvania Department of Drug and Alcohol Programs (DDAP) is developing a licensure program for drug and alcohol recovery houses.
 DDAP is working to get this new program up and running.

-Once the new licensing program is in place, recovery houses will be required to get a license if they:
+Once the new licensing program is in place, DDAP will require drug and alcohol recovery houses to get a license if they:

 - Want to receive referrals from state agencies or state-funded facilities, or

 - Want to receive federal or state funding to deliver recovery house services.